 Cat’s note: In the summer, I make a half-recipe because it is just me taking this tonic, and it is hard to find a “cool dry area” in my house – I use a dark lower cupboard, but in the summer it is at least 70°F there.

 Health-aid: Lemon water and ACV tonic

-If you don’t already know this, lemon water (juice of 1 large or 2 small lemons in a quart of water is one of the best things to take when you are dehydrated, or to prevent hydration).
+If you don’t already know this, lemon water (juice of 1 large or 2 small lemons in a quart of water is one of the best things to take when you are dehydrated, or to prevent dehydration).
 I drink an 8-oz glass at the beginning of each meal.
-Liivi’s version adds apple cider vinegar.
+Liivi’s version adds apple cider vinegar (ACV).
 Note that ACV is also beneficial for those with insulin resistance or Type-2 diabetes.

 Drinking this mix each morning, as soon as you wake up and before you put anything else in your stomach, is an excellent way to start your day.
 It:

 - expels toxins from the liver, and